Les artikkelen på norsk: Taiwan den Kompliserte

 Wait, Taiwan has a Ministry of Foreign Affairs?

 Taiwan has a fully functional government like those of any other developed countries.
 The head of the state is the President of the ROC, who is elected by the people through popular vote.
 (Read Government of Taiwan 101 for more.)
 The ROC Constitution was adapted on December 25, 1946, went into effect on December 25, 1947, and is still in use today (and different from that of the PRC’s).
-Among many other things, Taiwan has its own laws (PRC law does not work in Taiwan), its own currency (New Taiwanese Dollar), issues passports, military (Army, Air Force, Navy including Marines, and Military Police), national anthem, and national flag anthem (all different from that of the PRC’s).
+Among many other things, Taiwan has its own laws, its currency (New Taiwanese Dollar), military (Army, Air Force, Navy including Marines, and Military Police), national anthem, national flag anthem, and issues its own passports (all different from that of the PRC’s).

 Visa-free for 30 days: Citizens of Brunei, Malaysia, Singapore, and Thailand.
 Citizens of Cambodia, India, Indonesia, Laos, Myanmar, the Philippines, and Vietnam who have received a visa from Australia, Canada, Japan, Republic of Korea, New Zealand, the Schengen Area, the UK, or the US within the last 10 years will also be able to visit Taiwan visa-free for 30 days by going through an online verification process before arrival.